'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 FOMO = Fear of Missing Out Turned to FOMO = Fun On My Own

-This is exactly how I felt for many years.
 The sense of missing out was constant for around the first two to three years, where I became resentful and was unable to relate anymore to most of my friends and family, and most other people in life who didn’t have a chronic disabling condition.
 I still find this a difficult aspect of my life now, as all my friends have jobs, families and a social life, and can exercise freely (which is hard to listen to them talk about, especially when it used to be your actual job and you don’t get to do it even once a week sometimes, and not even how you’d like to).

 I feel my life hasn't moved on that much and I feel a great sense of needing to catch up.
-Saying that, it has taught me great lessons in slowing down, taking time out and working smart.
+Saying that, it has taught me great lessons in slowing down, taking time out and ‘working’ smart.

 From being a social butterfly to now finding it harder to socialise because I’ve got so used to being alone, it’s like re-learning social skills again, being with others.
 I’m looking forward very much to my doggie companion which I could have done with a long time ago, and right now, during those dark days and dawns.
 Patience, lots of patience learnt.
+Ive tried fostering twice now but cannot cope with the regular walks so back to the drawing board to find a dog that fits with my condition which is very difficult to find, especially without assistance of qualifying for a care dog.
+Cost being another factor as a vulnerable single person with no one to fall back on, so I’m always trying to save for that rainy day of the rug being pulled under yet again by DWP.
+It’s a constant worry being at the mercy and out of control of your own destiny, having to adapt to fit the systems criteria for your life, consistently.

 Finding Myself Again Through Fashion

 I know how not being able to wear the clothes you want to because of a health condition can really bring you down and you seem to lose a part of yourself when clothes are an important aspect of your identity.
 Your self esteem drops and you don’t feel like your personality is coming through or being expressed, because you have to exist in what is only practical.
 It’s especially apparent when you’ve lost the one side of your personality through the work that helped you to do this, so you have to find a new form of self expression without the physical side.
 On the up side (there’s always a silver lining somewhere ), it makes you work harder to find a new style and I think a lot of women go through this change anyway in their forties.
+Even more difficult when a lot of the clothes you’ve been unable to wear more than a handful of times due to M.E. / Fibromyalgia now don’t fit after fitting for 20 years, some cherished and worn many times prior to relapses when I was able maintain my weight through exercise and still could if it wasn’t contra-indicated.

 Watching the body I’d worked so hard to keep fit slip away into ill health and loss of muscle tone was just one aspect that had a devastating impact on my mental health.